indigotech/taq-github-bot/src/data/local/github/tracks-node/track-9/steps/step-3.md

-# Step 3/3 - Updating "user" and "users" queries
+# Step 3/3 - Updating "get user" and "list users" requests
 #### Estimated time: 2 hours

 Now that we have the database properly setup with the addresses, we're going to update the two queries: "user" and "users".
 Now they should also return the addresses.